henrygustavo/data_set/README.md

  * isAtHome: This field shows if the user is at home or not and could have the values Y (Yes), N (No), U (Unknown).

  * isAnomalous: This field labels the consume as anomalous or not.
+All the test cases has this field and it indicates if the system should trigger (1) or not (0) an alert due to a leakage

 On the other hand, inside of the directory "scenarios", you'll find a list of scenarios extracted from the dataset with their test cases of normal and anomalous consumes.
 These scenarios are: